 The notebook

-Shorter, more frequent.
+Shorter reads, two or three a week.
 A thing seen this week, a question worth thinking about, a recommendation worth passing along.
-Most read in five minutes.
+Most take about five minutes.

 A small bag labeled "Wildflower Mix — Beneficial for Pollinators" turned out, on close reading, to be 80% non-native, 12% inert filler, and 8% actual native seed.